Minimum Approach Distance (MAD): A High Voltage Safety Guide

 - Identify the System Voltage: Determine the nominal phase-to-phase voltage of the equipment.
 This is the primary factor in defining the boundaries.
 Refer to our guide on high, medium, and low voltage definitions for more context.

-- Consult the Correct Standard: For general industry and construction, refer to NFPA 70E Table 130.4(E)(a) for AC systems and Table 130.4(E)(b) for DC systems to find the Limited and Restricted Approach Boundaries.
-For utility work, refer to OSHA’s tables, such as Table R-6 in OSHA 1910.269.
+- Consult the Correct Standard: For general industry and construction, refer to NFPA 70E tables for AC and DC approach boundaries to find the Limited and Restricted Approach Boundaries.
+For utility and transmission work, refer to OSHA 1910.269 tables and guidance for minimum approach distances appropriate to those voltages.

-- Establish and Mark Boundaries: Clearly mark the Limited, Restricted, and Arc Flash boundaries on the job site before any work begins to ensure all personnel are aware of the hazard zones.
+- Establish and Mark Boundaries: Clearly mark the Limited, Restricted, and Arc Flash boundaries on the job site before any work begins so personnel are aware of the hazard zones and the controls required.

-- Select Appropriate PPE: Based on the identified hazards within each boundary, select and inspect all required PPE, including voltage-rated gloves, arc-rated clothing, and insulated tools.
+- Select Appropriate PPE: Based on the identified hazards within each boundary, select and inspect all required PPE, including voltage-rated gloves, arc-rated clothing, face protection, and insulated tools as applicable.

 The Gold Standard: Achieving an Electrically Safe Work Condition (ESWC)

 While knowing the minimum approach distance is essential for energized work, the safest method is always to eliminate the hazard entirely.
 This is known as establishing an Electrically Safe Work Condition (ESWC).
 An ESWC is a state where equipment has been completely disconnected from power, locked and tagged out (LOTO), tested to verify the absence of voltage, and grounded if necessary.
 The principle of de-energization is the first and most effective control in the hierarchy of risk control.
-NFPA 70E requires equipment operating at 50 volts or more to be put into an ESWC if an employee will be within the Limited Approach Boundary, unless energized work is justified per NFPA 70E 130.2(A) due to infeasibility or greater risk.
-With OSHA consistently listing LOTO standards among its most-cited annual violations, establishing an ESWC is not just a best practice—it is a critical compliance requirement that protects lives.
+NFPA 70E requires employers to establish electrically safe work conditions (ESWC) for tasks when practicable for equipment operating at 50 volts or more, and energized work is permitted only where justified under NFPA 70E criteria (for example, infeasibility or greater overall risk).
+With OSHA frequently citing lockout/tagout (LOTO) violations among its most commonly cited standards, establishing an ESWC (including proper LOTO procedures) is a critical compliance requirement and a life-protecting practice.
 Understanding how safety requirements are integrated into equipment design is also key; you can learn more about how the 2023 NEC improves worker safety and workspace access requirements in our dedicated courses.

 The Role of the Qualified Person: Beyond the License